zacharybuce/pokegame/README.md

 ## About The Project

 A round-based game where you battle other players and create the best team possible.
 Over the course of 19 rounds you and other players compete to win the most points by catching Pokemon, besting trainers, and battling other players.
 You randomly encounter different Pokemon and trainers every play-through, creating endless replayability.
+Can only be played with an even amount of players.

 <h3>Round 1 - Choosing your Starter</h3>
 Choose between the original gen 1 starters or make it completley random in the pre-game settings.